freshehr/postman-ehrscape/WorkingWithEhrscapeMarkdown.md

 Find `NHS_Code4Health_Ehrscape.json.postman_collection` in your email and download it to a folder of your choice (normally the Download folder).

-Find `C4H Ripple OSI.postman_environment` in your email and download it to a folder of your choice (normally the Download folder).
+Find `<your_environment_name.postman_environment` in your email and download it to a folder of your choice (normally the Download folder).
+Please note that for demonstration purposes we are using the `C4H Ripple OSI` environment in this document.

 ## Import files into Postman
 Open Postman and select `Import`